 For me, a lot of my stress came down to expectations.
 First, the expectation that I could constantly sacrifice my time and energy day after day without stopping; second, the expectation that as a mother I was supposed to enjoy making that sacrifice.
 When I couldn’t do either, I felt guilty and totally defeated.
 I needed so much more time alone than other mothers; how was I going to survive parenthood?

-Introvert parenting is clearly an uphill battle.
+How to cope Introvert parenting is clearly an uphill battle.
 Are mothers like me simply doomed to suffer during the first several months of their babies’ lives?
 Thankfully, no.

 “The good news is that while being an introverted parent can feel overwhelming at times, introversion also comes with many traits that make us uniquely strong as parents,” says Erica Layne, a mother of three from the San Francisco Bay area who teaches an online course on learning to thrive as an introverted mom.
 “We tend to be very aware of our environments and the feelings of those around us, so as our kids grow, we’re more perceptive of their emotional needs.”

 Meanwhile, there are some things introverted moms can do right now—while their babies are little—to make the days less stressful.

 Take a daily break Regular breaks are vital for the health and happiness of introverts, even as new moms.
 They can be short—even 15 minutes—and should consist of anything that recharges your batteries: meditation, listening to a favourite playlist, painting your nails, power walking around the neighbourhood, taking a hot bath or shower, reading one chapter in a novel or—like me—going for a spontaneous drive.